Qatar World Cup bribe claims: what's next for Fifa?

 Does Qatar face other challenges?
 Claims of corruption at Fifa are just the tip of the iceberg for Qatar, and earlier this month Blatter admitted that awarding the tournament to the Gulf state may have been a "mistake".

 Temperatures in the northern hemisphere summer, when the tournament is usually held, reach 50C meaning that the event may have to be held in the winter-time, something that would cause chaos in Europe's domestic leagues, and could have serious commercial ramifications for TV companies.

 Alcohol is not freely available in the Gulf state and there have already been warnings that fans will be ordered to dress conservatively.

 Qatar also has an appalling human rights record and homosexuality is banned.
 The plight of migrant workers in the Gulf state has also been highlighted amid claims of forced labour and conditions amounting to slavery.

+What happens now?
 The Sunday Times is promising more revelations in the weeks ahead and the pressure on Fifa to rerun the vote is growing.
 The fact that the tournament is eight years away means there is plenty of time to go through the process again.
 The Olympics, for example, are only awarded to the host city seven years in advance.